 Make-Ahead Chickpea Salad With Cumin and Celery

 Have you noticed we love chickpea salads?
 This one is packed with bright celery, shallots, and parsley.
 A cumin vinaigrette brings everything together.
-If you're willing to put a little extra time into prep, peeling the celery will improve itself texture.
+If you're willing to put a little extra time into prep, peeling the celery will improve its texture.
 We won't blame you for skipping that step, though—the recipe is great either way.

 Roasted Chickpea and Kale Salad With Sun-Dried Tomato Vinaigrette